Gerkinfeltser/true-select-all/README.md

 - **Slash Command Support**: Access the "True Select All" command via Obsidian’s `/` slash commands.
 - **Customizable Shortcut**: Assign a keyboard shortcut for quick access.

+> **Note for iOS Users:**
+> After using "True Select All" on iOS, you may notice that scrolling causes the visual highlight of the selected text to disappear.
+Despite this, the text is still selected and ready for copying or other actions.
+This is a common iOS behavior, where the selection highlight isn’t maintained during scrolling.
+For best results, avoid scrolling immediately after selecting all.

 ## Installation

 ### Manual Installation